evantravers/dali/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+TODO:

+- meta magic with sluggifying links and such
+- automatically looking for an images folder, and zipping up it's contents to go with the new html file